 “You know, if you’d let her play, she might beat you,” someone said.

-"I will," the shark said.
-"As soon as I miss a shot, the table is all hers."
-He leaned over the table.
+“I will.”
+He leaned over the table again.
+“As soon as I miss a shot, the table is all hers.”

 I chuckled.
 “Spoken like a man who always hits where he’s aiming.”

 His eyebrows lifted, as did the corner of his mouth.
-"When there's a possibility of being beaten by a girl, you'd better believe I do."
+“When I’m playing against someone who thinks they can beat me, you’d better believe I do.”
 His eyes shifted to the cue ball.

 When his eyes came up this time, there was something unreadable in his expression, something that lodged the breath in my throat.
 An instant later, he focused on the game again.
 He took his shot, and the two narrowly missed the corner pocket.
 Cursing, he stepped back from the table to let Josie take her shot.